|

 4. The load test: before starting up a piece of equipment

 This test is carried out after the equipment has been commissioned, or after major work has been carried out.
 Although it verifies that the equipment can withstand the anticipated load, it does not guarantee conformity or overall certification.
-To find out more, read our article on load tests.
+To find out more, read our page on load tests.

-A load test, also known as a load trial, is intended to "identify major mechanical defects in materials or manufacturing, design weaknesses or other unforeseen conditions" (CSA B167-16, Appendix I.1.1.).
+What is the link between load testing and compliance?A load test, also known as a load trial, is intended to "identify major mechanical defects in materials or manufacturing, design weaknesses or other unforeseen conditions" (CSA B167-26 Appendix I.).
 This type of test should be reserved for specific circumstances and carried out with care.
 In general, an inspection provides the necessary information on the condition of a piece of equipment.
 What's more, load testing is not part of, nor does it replace, a regular inspection, so it should not be carried out as a matter of course, unless there is a particular need.

 Certification: a step towards compliance